What Do Carpenter Do?

 - Hardwood Floor Installer

-There were about 1,025,600 jobs for Carpenter in 2016 (in the United States).
+In 2016, there was an estimated number of 1,025,600 jobs in the United States for Carpenter.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 83,800 new jobs for Carpenter by 2026.
 There will be an estimated 104,400 positions for Carpenter per year.